MicrosoftDocs/azure-stack-docs/AKS-Hybrid/supported-kubernetes-versions.md

 * **Minor versions** change when functionality updates are made that are backwards compatible to the other minor releases.
 * **Patch versions** change when backwards-compatible bug fixes are made.

 You should install the latest patch release of the minor version you're running.
-For example, if your production cluster is on **`1.29.2`**. **`1.29.5`** is the latest available patch version available for the *1.29* series.
-You should upgrade to **`1.29.5`** as soon as possible to ensure your Kubernetes cluster is fully patched and supported.
+For example, if your production cluster is on **`1.29.2`**. **`1.29.5`** is the latest available patch version available for the **1.29** series, you should upgrade to **1.29.5** as soon as possible to ensure your Kubernetes cluster is fully patched and supported.

 ## AKS Arc Kubernetes release calendar

-View the current supported Kubernetes version releases on AKS Arc.
+The following table lists the current supported Kubernetes released versions on AKS Arc:

 |  K8s version | Supported Azure Local versions | Current status | Last release with Kubernetes patch/CVE updates |
 |--------------|-------------------|--------------|------------|